yugabyte/yugabyte-db/docs/content/latest/yugabyte-cloud/cloud-basics/create-clusters-overview.md

 If you require a feature from an edge release (that is not available in a stable release) for a production deployment, first contact [Yugabyte Support](https://support.yugabyte.com/hc/en-us/requests/new?ticket_form_id=360003113431).

-Once you choose a track, database upgrades will continue to take releases from the track you chose.
+Once you choose a release track (edge or stable), database upgrades will continue to take releases from the track you chose.

 ## Pricing